junxit/us-congress-bills-109/bill.md

 Not later than 1 year after the date of enactment of this Act, and every subsequent year thereafter, the Attorney General shall transmit a report identifying States or political subdivisions that have used eminent domain in violation of this Act to the Chairman and Ranking Member of the Committee on the Judiciary of the House of Representatives and to the Chairman and Ranking Member of the Committee on the Judiciary of the Senate.
 The report shall—

 - **(1)** identify all private rights of action brought as a result of a State’s or political subdivision’s violation of this Act;
-- **(2)** identify all States or political subdivisions that have lost Federal economic development funds as a result of a violation of this Act, as well as describe the type and amount of Federal economic development funds lost in each State or political subdivision and the Agency that is responsible for withholding such funds; and
+- **(2)** identify all States or political subdivisions that have lost Federal economic development funds as a result of a violation of this Act, as well as describe the type and amount of Federal economic development funds lost in each State or political subdivision and the Agency that is responsible for withholding such funds;
 - **(3)** discuss all instances in which a State or political subdivision has cured a violation as described in section 2(c) of this Act.

 ## § 7.
 Sense of Congress regarding rural America

 - **(a)** *Findings* The Congress finds the following:
   - **(1)** The founders realized the fundamental importance of property rights when they codified the Takings Clause of the Fifth Amendment to the Constitution, which requires that private property shall not be taken “for public use, without just compensation”.
-  - **(2)** Rural lands are unique in that they are not traditionally considered high tax revenue-generating properties for state and local governments.
+  - **(2)** Rural lands are unique in that they are not traditionally considered high tax revenue-generating properties for State and local governments.
 In addition, farmland and forest land owners need to have long-term certainty regarding their property rights in order to make the investment decisions to commit land to these uses.
   - **(3)** Ownership rights in rural land are fundamental building blocks for our Nation’s agriculture industry, which continues to be one of the most important economic sectors of our economy.
   - **(4)** In the wake of the Supreme Court’s decision in Kelo v.
 City of New London, abuse of eminent domain is a threat to the property rights of all private property owners, including rural land owners.
 - **(b)** *Sense of Congress* It is the sense of Congress that the use of eminent domain for the purpose of economic development is a threat to agricultural and other property in rural America and that the Congress should protect the property rights of Americans, including those who reside in rural areas.
 Property rights are central to liberty in this country and to our economy.
 The use of eminent domain to take farmland and other rural property for economic development threatens liberty, rural economies, and the economy of the United States.
 Americans should not have to fear the government’s taking their homes, farms, or businesses to give to other persons.
 Governments should not abuse the power of eminent domain to force rural property owners from their land in order to develop rural land into industrial and commercial property.
 Congress has a duty to protect the property rights of rural Americans in the face of eminent domain abuse.